Diarrhoea: Types, Symptoms, Causes, Diagnosis, Treatment, Prevention

 diarrhea prevention poster | prevention of diarrhea images | acute watery diarrhea prevention | pepto bismol travelers diarrhea prevention

-Diarrhea prevention
+Diarrhea Prevention

 While diarrhea is often short-lived, it can be serious or even life-threatening, especially in children, older adults, or people with weakened immunity.
 Fortunately, many cases of diarrhea can be prevented by adopting basic hygiene practices, making safer food and water choices, and taking steps to protect gut health.
 Preventive strategies not only reduce the risk of infection but also limit complications and recurrence.